TinyMCE 2.0.1

 I was able to work more on OpenWrt GUI.
 Alpha release seems inevitable now.
 I’ll try to publish it during this weekend.

 I added back the main applet, which serves as a menu for all other applets.
 More network configuration-related applets are added.
 Status applet is cleaned up considerably: all less important information was moved to tooltips.
-New screenshot is available for your viewing pleasure.
+Here is a new screenshot for your viewing pleasure:

 Stay tuned for upcoming alpha release!